Humanities and Social Science Program

 • Explore "A Game of Swallows" by Abirached: Humanist traits?

-• Compare comic vocabulary and time passage.
+• Compare comic vocabulary and time passage

-• Compare manga time passage to Western comics.
+• Compare manga time passage to Western comics

-• Discuss feminist values in "The Song of Aglae".
+• Discuss feminist values in "The Song of Aglae"

-• Study "Understanding Comics" chapters on comic vocabulary.
+• Study "Understanding Comics" chapters on comic vocabulary

 • Analyze "The Arab of the Future" by Sattouff: Orientalism?

-• Or other topics in this subject area that you are interested in, and that your professor approves after discussing it with you.
+• Other professor-approved topics in this subject area that you are interested in

 Standards of Assessment

-To excel students must read the assigned comics and be engaged in class.
+To excel, students must read the assigned comics and be engaged in class.
 They must demonstrate excellent preparedness by always sharing their responses to the graphic novels and readings.
-They must identify core ideas from the course materials and produce either a thoughtful, evocative, and compelling graphic narrative (images and dialogues) of up to 12 panels, and/or a research paper on the topic.
+They must identify core ideas from the course materials and produce either a thoughtful, evocative, and compelling graphic narrative (images and dialogues) of up to 12 panels and/or a research paper on the topic.
 Drawing is not a requirement for this program.
-Students can use digital apps of their choice such as Canva to create their graphic narratives.
+Students can use digital apps of their choice, such as Canva, to create their graphic narratives.

 Program Detail

-• Cohort Size: 3-5 students
+• Cohort size: 3 to 5 students

 • Duration: 12 weeks

-• Workload: Around 4-5 hours per week (including class time and homework time)
+• Workload: Around 4 to 5 hours per week (including class and homework time)